sheepla/fzwinget/README.md

 - [x] built-in fuzzy-finder UI for fast selection by filtering by package ID and name
 - [x] Instantly install selected packages: `fzwinget install QUERY...`
-- [x] able to open the selected package link in the default web browser: `fzwinget open QUERY`
+- [x] able to open the selected package link in the default web browser: `fzwinget open QUERY...`

 ## Usage